Why B2B marketers must adopt a growth marketing mindset

 The framework is broken down into three rings:

-• The outer ring contains what’s possible - all your prospective opportunities from new or existing channels, e.g. email marketing, social media marketing, blogging, podcasts etc.
+• The outer ring contains what’s possible - all your prospective opportunities from new or existing marketing channels, e.g. email, social media, blogging, podcasts etc.

 • The inner ring outlines what’s working - the top three channels with the highest potential for gaining traction for your business